arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 timestamp.
 For larger files, this can be a costly operation.
 Instead, Cesium stores the segment header in key-value storage along with its file and offset.
 When retrieving a set of segments, Cesium first does a kv lookup to find the the location on disk, then proceeds to read it from the file.

+This structure also lends itself well to aggregation.
+We can calculate the average, minimum, maximum, std dev, etc. and store it as metadata in kv.
+When executing an aggregation across a large time range, Cesium avoids reading segments from disk, and instead just uses these pre-calculated aggregations.

+## File Allocation

+In order to prioritize single channel access, Cesium uses a file allocation scheme that attempts to minimize the channel cardinality of a file.
+This is done using a round-robin style algorithm.
+When allocating a segment to a file:

+1. Lookup the file for the most recently allocated segment for the channel.
+2. If the file has not reached a maximum threshold (arbitrarily set), allocate the segment to the file.
+3. If the file has reached a maximum threshold:
+   1. If Cesium hasn't reached a maximum number of file descriptors (again, arbitrarily set), allocate the segment to a new file.
+   2. If Cesium has reached a maximum number of file descriptors, allocate the segment to the smallest file.

+This process repeats for each segment written.
+Step 3.2 can most likely be optimized further using some weighted combination of the smallest file and the one with the lowest channel cardinality.
+This adds complexity, and I'm planning on waiting until we have some well run benchmarks to determine if its necessary.

 ## Providing Elastic Throughput